 (k) Article 31, first paragraph is replaced by the following:

-“Consignments of animal by-products and derived products for entry into, or transit through, the Union shall be accompanied by health certificates and declarations, in accordance with the models set out in Annex XV hereto, at the designated border control posts where the veterinary controls take place as provided for in Article 49 of Regulation (EU) 2017/625.”;
+“Consignments of animal by-products and derived products for entry into, or transit through, the Union shall be accompanied by health certificates and declarations, in accordance with the models set out in Annex XV hereto, at the designated border control posts where the official controls take place as provided for in Article 49 of Regulation (EU) 2017/625.”;

+(l) In Article 31, a new paragraph is added as following:

+The model health certificates in Annex XV hereto shall be produced in accordance with requirements laid down in Article 5 and 6 of Commission Implementing Regulation (EU) 2020/2235, completed in accordance with Notes laid down in Annex I, Chapter IV thereof, and notes set out in each model.
+Model health certificates other than those set out in Chapter 2, shall be signed by an official veterinarian.
+Model health certificates set out in Chapters 2 and in Chapter 9 may be signed by an official veterinarian or a certifying officer.

 (l) Article 32 is replaced by the following: